OPENER-next/OpenStop/docs/QUESTION_CATALOG.md

 *This is the inverted functionality of the child property and basically works identical.*

 Defines an array of nested conditions.
 An element must have at least one parent element which in turn matches at least one of the inner conditions in order to evaluate the outer condition to true.
+The negated variant `!parent` basically means "match any element that doesn't have a parent which matches the nested conditions".

 While every element can have a parent element, not any element can serve as a parent element:
 - *Nodes* cannot be a parent element.